Sourdough Starter

 You can use all-purpose flour instead of whole wheat, but whole wheat gets things moving faster because it has more wild microorganisms and nutrients.
 I started my current starter on 100% rye for the first five days, then switched to a mix of 80% bread flour and 20% whole wheat.
 The rye kickstarted the fermentation noticeably.

-How to feed a sourdough starter
+How do you feed a sourdough starter?

 Feeding means discarding part of the culture and adding fresh flour and water.
 This replenishes the food supply for the yeast and bacteria.